codemonkey1972/megs/README.md

 I'm also trying to come up with a way of adding skills, if not powers, to the system without stepping on other people's IP.
 No promises, but if I can find a way that won't get me sued, it will go in here.

-**Version 0.4.0** (hopefully by July 2024, parallel with 0.3.0) is going to tackle some of the thorny rules bits I skipped to get the rest of the system out.
+**Version 0.4.0** (hopefully by end of July 2024) is going to tackle some of the thorny rules bits I skipped to get the rest of the system out.
 Among these are:
 - Making Ritual Magic work
 - Making Mystic Link work
 - Adding Omni-Gadgets
 - Adding Pets
+- Adding Vehicles
 - Allowing rolling on Gadgets (right now it's a manual process of copying the RV/EV to the roll input box for the character attribute or skill)

 **Version 0.5.0** (aiming for September 2024) deals with a lot of Foundry technical implementation details you won't care about.
 Suffice it to say some of the code is... not great, either because I didn't know the best way to do it in Foundry, or because it was 3 AM and I just needed whatever I was working on done so I could get a few hours of sleep before work.